molgenis/gdi-localportal/README.md

     $ git clone https://github.com/molgenis/gdi-localportal
     $ cd gdi-localportal

-The `keycloak` hostname should point to the localhost `127.0.0.1` - by adding on the machine that is running docker-compose in the `/etc/hosts` file
+The `keycloak` hostname should point to the localhost `127.0.0.1` - by adding on the machine that is running docker compose in the `/etc/hosts` file

 ```
     127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4 keycloak
 ```

-Start the docker compose
+After the docker service has been started, you can spin up the docker compose

-    $ docker-compose up -d
+    $ docker compose up -d

 (the build time is approx. 4 min on slower hosts - after that the instances still need to configure the services, which takes additional 2 minutes or so)